martrik/prosper-agent/README.md

 ## Accessing Call Information in Your Bot

 Your bot automatically receives call information through Twilio's `Parameters`.
 In your `bot.py`, you can access this information from the WebSocket connection.
 The Pipecat development runner extracts this data using the `parse_telephony_websocket` function.
 This allows your bot to provide personalized responses based on who's calling and which number they called.

-## Testing

-It is also possible to test the server without making phone calls by using one of these clients:

-- [python](client/python/README.md): This Python client enables automated testing of the server via WebSocket without the need to make actual phone calls.
-- [typescript](client/typescript/README.md): This typescript client enables manual testing of the server via WebSocket without the need to make actual phone calls.